fluttermeorg/.github/profile/README.md

 <h1>Flutterme</h1>
 <p>
-  An open source flutter learning organization made by the community for the community.
+  An open-source flutter learning organization made by the community for the community.
 Also associated with creating plugins, blog posts and more!!!
 </p>

 <br>

 <h2>Purpose 📝</h2>
 <p>
-  Flutterme was created with the sole goal of teaching, collaborating and growing skills not just in cross-platform development with flutter, but in software ecosystem at large.
-We plan to achieve a high standard quality of education in flutter and to guide young developers or migrates to flutter ecosystem.
+  Flutterme was created with the sole goal of teaching, collaborating and growing skills not just in cross-platform development with flutter, but in the software ecosystem at large.
+We plan to achieve a high standard of quality education in flutter and to guide young developers or migrants to the flutter ecosystem.
 </p>

 <br>